pglevy/sms-com/5ws.md

 ## What

 These are not your grandmother's piano lessons.
-This is a creative musical project that I will coach you on to meet your goal.
+This is a creative musical project that I will design and coach you on to meet your goal.

-I teach popular music on the piano through playing by ear, core foundation of rhythm, melody & harmony, using chord-based system,
+I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmony using the chord-based system.

-I design creative project planning and coaching.
+I will also teach healthy vocal for those who are interested in